europeana/Labs/api/getting-started.md

 layout: "api-page"
 title: Getting Started with the Search API
 published: true
+excerpt: Everything you need to know to start using Europeana API right away.
 ---

 In this section you will find all information necessary to jump-start using Europeana API.